What is Apple’s Mail Privacy Protection?

 If a small percentage of the audience is using Apple Mail, such as in the example below, the open rate metrics have more meaning in the overall engagement mix.
 Conversely, marketers with a large percentage of Apple Mail users will need to weigh the open rate metric accordingly and turn their focus to other calls to actions (CTA).

-How to measure engagement
+Best ways to measure prospect engagement

 Regardless of email client breakdown, open rates should not be the sole performance metric.
 The focus should be on measuring engagement based on prospects doing more than what could be a passive action, like opening an email.
 Responses to calls to action—clicks, downloads, form submissions, etc.—are a more solid measure of engagement and, ultimately, demonstrate the effectiveness of that engagement via revenue attribution.